hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 CouchDB pagination
 ^^^^^^^^^^^^^^^^^^

-Fabric supports paging of query results for rich queries and range based queries.
+Fabric supports paging of query results for JSON queries and key range based queries.
-APIs supporting pagination allow the use of page size and bookmarks to be used for both range and rich queries.
+APIs supporting pagination allow the use of page size and bookmarks to be used for both key range and JSON queries.
 To support efficient pagination, the Fabric pagination APIs must be used.
 Specifically, the CouchDB ``limit`` keyword will not be honored in CouchDB queries since Fabric itself manages the pagination of query results and implicitly sets the pageSize limit that is passed to CouchDB.